jototland/filterops.vim/README.md

 ---

     filterops#Filter(mode)
-    g:FILTEROPS_FILTER
+    filterops#set

-`filterops#Filter()` is a function that takes the text contained in the motion, text-object or visual selection, runs it through the filter stored in `g:FILTEROPS_FILTER`, and replaces the original text with the result of the operation.
+`filterops#Filter()` is a function that takes the text contained in the motion, text-object or visual selection, runs it through the filter set with `filterops#set()` and replaces the original text with the result of the operation.

-If `g:FILTEROPS_FILTER` is a string, the selection or motion is piped through an external command, and replaced with the output of that command.
+If the filter set with `filterops#set()` is a string, the selection or motion is piped through an external command, and replaced with the output of that command.

-If `g:FILTEROPS_FILTER` is a funcref, the selection or motion is passed to this function as a list of lines, and replaced with the return value of the function (which should also be a list of lines).
+If the filter set with `filterops#set()` is a funcref, the selection or motion is passed to this function as a list of lines, and replaced with the return value of the function (which should also be a list of lines).

-(A close analogue of `filterops#Filter()` and `g:FILTEROPS_FILTER` is the built-in `g@` operator and `operatorfunc`).
+    (A close analogue of `filterops#Filter()` and `filterops#set()` is the built-in `g@` operator and `'operatorfunc'`).

 Skipping default mappings
 ---